 You can use the Kaiser Permanente grievance and appeal process to let us know about your problem.
-This does not take away any of your legal rights and remedies.
-We will not discriminate or retaliate against you for complaining to us.
+You may also contact Health Plan of San Mateo instead of Kaiser Permanente.
+Using either Kaiser Permanente's or Health Plan of San Mateo's grievance process will not take away any of your legal rights and remedies.
+Neither Kaiser Permanente nor Health Plan of San Mateo will discriminate or retaliate against you for complaining to us.
 Letting us know about your problem will help us improve care for all members.